-The Graduate School of Arts and Science requires all applicants for degree programs to apply on-line using EMBARK.
+The Graduate School of Arts and Science requires all applicants for degree programs to apply using their on-line application.
 For further information, please go to the GSAS admissions web site to apply on-line.
 The GSAS web site also has instructions and links to the most frequently asked questions and verification about receipt of applications.

 The rules and regulations governing admissions to NYU's Graduate School of Arts and Science must be met by all applicants seeking admission to graduate study in mathematics.